WallarooLabs/wally/book/getting-started/docker-setup.md

 # Setting Up Your Environment for Wallaroo in Docker

 To get you up and running quickly with Wallaroo, we have provided a Docker image which includes Wallaroo and related tools needed to run and modify a few example applications.
 We should warn that this Docker image was created with the intent of getting users started quickly with Wallaroo and is not intended to be a fully customizable development environment or suitable for production.
-MacOS Sierra and High Sierra users are recommended to install via Docker to avoid a kernel panic caused by a few Wallaroo applications, this is currently under investigation.
+MacOS Sierra and High Sierra users are recommended to install via Docker to avoid a kernel panic caused by a few Wallaroo applications; this is currently under investigation.

 ## Installing Docker